 An all-around talented athlete, Volpe was a four-year letterwinner as a setter and outside hitter at Texas A&M from 1990-93.
 She quickly developed into one of the best defensive players in the Southwest Conference and led the Aggies in digs for three consecutive seasons.
-A two-year team captain, Volpe capped her stellar A&M playing career by leading the Aggies to a 27-8 record and the second round of the NCAA tournament her senior season.
+A two-year team captain, Volpe capped her stellar A&M playing career by leading the Aggies to a 27-8 record and the second round of the NCAA tournament as a senior.

-A member of the American Volleyball Coaches Association, she is beginning her fifth term as a member of the AVCA top 25 poll.
+A member of the American Volleyball Coaches Association, she is beginning her sixth term as a member of the AVCA top 25 poll.
 She served as the Conference USA coaches chair for volleyball for two years (2005-06).
 As such she worked with the league office on issues pertaining to volleyball, led coaches meetings, and assured her peers remained informed concerning C-USA rules and regulations.
-She also serves as a Coaches Mentor for the AVCA, mentoring a high school or club coach that signs up through the AVCA.